-The bachelor’s degree program in English gives you the flexibility to shape your academic career in line with your professional and personal interests.
+The B.A. in English gives you the flexibility to shape your academic career in line with your professional and personal interests.
 The curriculum is designed for:

 - Students who desire a broad education emphasizing language and literature.

 - Students who wish to teach or to prepare for graduate studies in literature or rhetoric and composition.

 - Students who intend to use their background and skills as a foundation for careers in writing, editing, law, business or public service.

 - Creative Writing